 When not thinking about better health for aging adults, Dr. Kernisan enjoys music, reading, and exploring the Bay Area with her spouse and two young children.

-For more practical information about better health in aging, visit her main site at Geriatrics For Caregivers.
+For more practical information about aging health and family caregiving, visit her main site at Better Health While Aging.